Sparkol/tester-testing-test/README.md

 # Sparkol Tester Test

 Thank you for taking the time to complete our short test.
 The test is composed of two sections.
-The first covers how you would approach some  test scenarios, and the second is includes some general testing questions.
+The first covers how you would approach some test scenarios, and the second includes general testing questions.

 ## Section 1: Scenarios

 1. What test cases would you write for our buy page [https://www.videoscribe.co/en/buy](https://www.videoscribe.co/en/buy):

 ![Videoscribe Buy Page](static/buy-page.png "Videoscribe.co buy page")

 2. What test cases would you write for our checkout page [https://www.videoscribe.co/en/Checkout](https://www.videoscribe.co/en/Checkout):